Mattpet26/reading-notes/README.md

 ### Hello, I'm Matthew.
-Here is my code on growth mindset and day 1 information.
+Here is my code on the first week of CodeFellows!

 # My Learning Journal